How to preserve your energy during your job search

 Finding the right energy means re-evaluating the way you spend your energy and re-assigning it to somewhere more useful.

-Is a disconnect between the things that take up your time and the things you want to be doing?
+- Is there a disconnect between the things that take up your time and the things you want to be doing?

 This is your permission to pause, re-align and find the time to do what really matters.